open-telemetry/opentelemetry-js/semantic-conventions/README.md

   });
 ```

 ## Deprecations

 There are two main types of deprecations in this package:

-1. "semconv deprecations": The process of defining the OpenTelemetry [Semantic Conventions](semconv-docs) sometimes involves deprecating a particular field name as conventions are [stabilized](semconv-stability).
-For example, the [stabilization of HTTP conventions](semconv-http-stabilization) included deprecating the `http.url` span attribute in favor of `url.full`.
+1. "semconv deprecations": The process of defining the OpenTelemetry [Semantic Conventions][semconv-docs] sometimes involves deprecating a particular field name as conventions are [stabilized][semconv-stability].
+For example, the [stabilization of HTTP conventions][semconv-http-stabilization] included deprecating the `http.url` span attribute in favor of `url.full`.
 When using this JS package, that appears as a deprecation of the `ATTR_HTTP_URL` export in favour of `ATTR_URL_FULL`.
 2. "JS package deprecations": Independently, this JavaScript package has twice changed how it exports the Semantic Conventions constants, e.g. `ATTR_HTTP_URL` instead of `SEMATTRS_HTTP_URL`.
 The two older forms are still included in 1.x versions of this package for backwards compatibility.
 The rest of this section shows how to migrate to the latest form.

 ### Migrating from `SEMATTRS_*`, `SEMRESATTRS_*`, ...